benarnav/benarnav.github.io/posts/bytephase.md

 | Train     |      1.42M |            735 |
 | Inference |      2.41M |          19,220 |

-These numbers were achieved by testing on the [first 10,000 elements](https://huggingface.co/datasets/NeelNanda/pile-10k){:target="_blank" rel="noopener"} of [The Pile](https://pile.eleuther.ai){:target="_blank" rel="noopener"} dataset, a benchmark commonly used in LLM development.
+These tests also used the [first 10,000 elements](https://huggingface.co/datasets/NeelNanda/pile-10k){:target="_blank" rel="noopener"} of The Pile.

 ## Lessons Learned and Future Improvements section:
-Developing `bytephase` provided deep insights into the intricacies of tokenization and its impact on LLM performance.
+Developing `bytephase` was a fascinating and rewarding deep dive into the intricacies of tokenization and its impact on LLM performance.
 Some key takeaways include:

 - The importance of efficient data structures in NLP pipelines
 - The trade-offs between memory usage and processing speed